 - If he wants to steal something, let him; and

 - Do whatever you need to do to defend yourself if you are physically attacked.

 NOTE: Guns are dangerous.
-If you don't know how to use them properly, they can be taken away from you and used against you.
+If you don’t know how to use them properly, they can be taken away from you and used against you.
 NEVER shoot at someone outside your home.
-He could be your neighbour or a member of your own family.
+He could be your neighbor or a member of your own family.

 Remember that your telephone is for your use

 - Use it on your own terms.
 Never give your number, name or address to a caller you do not know.
 Don’t admit you are alone;

 - Do not keep talking to persons you don’t know.
 Hang up;

 - Report unusual or suspicious phone calls to the police; and

 - Be cautious about going into an apartment house elevator with suspicious persons.
 It is wiser to wait in the lobby for a few minutes.